Sharon Riley: Personal life

 Sharon Riley has a daughter named Sylvia Peréz, who is named after Riley's mom, Sylvia Rexach.
 Her daughter suffered from birth complications, in her case, a form of Anoxia, which lead to a large settlement awarded to Riley and her daughter in 1983.
-The settlement amount issue took long to resolve, and it wasn't until the 1990s that the parties involved reached an agreement as far as to how much Riley and her daughter were going to receive from what took place during Silvya's birth.
+The settlement amount issue took long to resolve, and it wasn't until the 1990s that the parties involved reached an agreement as far as to how much Riley and her daughter were going to receive from what took place during Sylvia's birth.

 Riley had to have a periodical retirement from television work in order to better care for her daughter, who in time grew to become an independent adult.

 As of 2013, her daughter Sylvia had reunited to live with her mom again, and the pair made Orlando, Florida, their hometown.

 She lists fellow Puerto Rican actress Luz María Rondón as one of her early acting influences.